audreyHa/MusicJournal/README.md

 Firebase Analytics may share Data with other tools provided by Firebase, such as Crash Reporting, Authentication, Remote Config or Notifications.

 Personal Data collected by MusiCord through Firebase:
--Geography/region
+- Geography/region\n
--Usage data
+- Usage data\n
--Number of users
+- Number of users\n
-*Number of sessions
+- Number of sessions
-*Session duration
+- Session duration
-*iPhone type
+- iPhone type
-*Application opens
+- Application opens
-*Application updates
+- Application updates
-*First launches
+- First launches

 The only purpose of MusiCord collecting user behavior data for this version is to improve user experience and guide development for the next release.
 If you do not wish to participate and help the app (and me) better understand your needs, you are always welcome to come back and install a later version.